SongZihui-sudo/Easy-HTML-MAKER/Use_documentation_english.md

 Embed a hyperlink in the body:
 Syntax: body url URL (url) name
 example:
 welcome to visit url https://github.com github hahah.....

 ### Expand tags
 #expand Extension
 The currently supported extensions are:
 [Pi-dashboard author：NXEZ ](https://github.com/nxez/pi-dashboard)
 [Weather.io author:Haiyong ](https://github.com/wanghao221/Weather.io)
 More open source projects will be supported in the future

-## About the topic
+## About the theme and expansion of the two configuration files

-This function is not perfect at present, hahaha. . . . . . .
+The main function of these two files is to reduce the subsequent steps to add themes and expansions, because the file name was originally written in the program, and a section of function must be rewritten every time it is added to apply the newly added content.
+Now make improvements to establish these two files.
+### The contents of these two files:
+#### theme_list.conf
+Each line is the subject name.
+Each topic name must be written on a separate line.
+#### expand_list.conf
+Each line is the url of extension + space + extension.
+These must be written on a single line.
 ## Some other instructions

 When entering the file name in the program, there is no need to enter the suffix (don't forget, don't forget, don't forget).
 # important
 All sentences should be written in the top case, especially sentences with keywords.